 What is Pumpkin Puree?

 Pumpkin puree is made from a pumpkin that has been cooked and processed to a smooth consistency.
 It is usually sold in canned form at the grocery store.
 The ingredient label will say, "100 pure pumpkin".
 There's a lot of discussion that the pumpkin puree found in canned pumpkins isn't really pumpkins but different types of squash.
-This is because of the looser restrictions allowed on labelling this product, read more here.
+This is because of the looser restrictions allowed on labelling this product, read this Epicurious article on What's Really In Canned Pumpkin.
 I used a simple canned pumpkin in this recipe and found the pumpkin taste to be just fine with me.
 I would not recommend using homemade pumpkin puree in this recipe due to the excess moisture that might be left in the puree, it can make the cheesecake too soft.
 Do not use "pumpkin pie filling" in this recipe since it contains other ingredients that will alter the taste and texture of this cheesecake.

 Ingredients You'll Need and Substitutes